ShailenSmith/shailensmith.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
 I'm a first-year Computer Science PhD Student at Dartmouth College working with Professor Adam Breuer.
-I am interested in machine learning theory, privacy in AI, and natural language processing.
+I am interested in machine learning theory, data privacy, and natural language processing.
+I completed my undergrad in May 2024 from Stony Brook University in Mathematics.

+At Stony Brook, I researched human-aware autoencoding LLMs under Professor H. Andrew Schwartz, with mentorship from Adithya V. Ganesan and Nikita Soni.

+As a member of the 2023 LS&T REU at Worcester Polytechnic Institute (WPI),

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.